Forum Standing Meetings

 - The oversight and leadership of Forum priorities to strengthen regional norms and standards, and meet associated international obligations, on relevant economic development issues; and

 - Identifying opportunities presented by regional and international high level meetings to engage and advocate agreed Forum views, and driving engagement and other strategies for regional influence in significant global fora.

 The meeting is convened by the Secretary General of the Pacific Islands Forum Secretariat every 12 months commencing in 2019, hosted at the Secretariat with a member country hosting on a triennial basis.

 Each Economic Ministers meeting will be chaired by the relevant representative of the incumbent Forum Chair when the meeting is convened at the Forum Secretariat Headquarters, Suva.
 However, when it is hosted by a Member country, then it will be chaired by the host country.

-The next Forum Economic Ministers meeting is scheduled to take place in Palau on between April 25th – 27th.
+The next Forum Economic Ministers meeting is scheduled to take place in Fiji in 2019.

 The Forum Officials Committee oversees the work of the Pacific Islands Forum Secretariat.
 The Committee was created as part of the Agreement Establishing the Pacific Islands Forum Secretariat, done at Tarawa on 30 October 2000.

 - The Secretariat shall have an Executive Committee to be known as the Pacific Islands Forum Officials Committee (hereinafter called “the Committee”).

 - The Committee shall be composed of one representative of each of the members of the Secretariat.